 - It helps determine the organization’s performance level by comparing the data with the companies or industries in the same line or with its data from previous years.

 - It is one of the essential components used for calculating the gross profit margin ratio of the company.
 In addition, it is a crucial ratio used for comparing production efficiency over the period.

 - It is one of the essential measures to know how much percentage of markup the company can take on its sales value.

 - The company can use it to measure its efficiency in using its supplies and labor to produce the goods and services.

 Some of the disadvantages are as follows:

-- The company’s profitability cannot be measured solely on a gross profit basis because it doesn’t consider many costs, such as non-operating expenses.
+- The company’s profitability cannot be measured solely on gross profits because it doesn’t consider many costs, such as non-operating expenses.

 - Its measurement is used to compare the company’s performance with other companies.
-Still, the analysis is to be done within the companies of different industries.
+Still, the analysis will be done within the companies of different industries.
 It is not the correct measurement as it varies significantly from sector to sector.

-It refers to the company’s profit calculated by deducting the cost of goods sold from the company’s total turnover.
-For example, in the manufacturing and trading industry, the trading account is prepared that consists of sales revenue and closing stock on the one side and all the direct costs such as raw material costs, labor costs, and other direct expenses, and the cost of opening inventory on the other side and by deducting the direct costs and opening inventory costs from the ales and closing stock total, we get the figure of gross profit.
-It can be used as a performance indicator.
+It refers to the company’s profit calculated by deducting the cost of goods sold from its total turnover.
+In the manufacturing and trading industry, we prepare the trading account, which includes sales revenue and closing stock on one side.
+On the other side, we list all the direct costs, such as raw material costs, labor costs, and other direct expenses, as well as the cost of opening inventory.
+By deducting the direct costs and opening inventory costs from the total sales and closing stock, we calculate the figure for gross profit.
+This figure serves as a performance indicator.
 If the trend of gross profit concerning the previous years or industries in the same line shows an increasing trend, it indicates that the enterprise has the potential to grow.